-There are only 2 seasons in the year, summer and “cacimbo”.
-Cacimbo is more or less like winter, slightly colder, and grey you can’t see the sun, it’s the dry season, because it doesn’t rain.
+There are only 2 seasons in the year, summer and “cacimbo.”
+Cacimbo is more or less like winter, slightly colder and grey you can’t see the sun, it’s the dry season because it doesn’t rain.

-It starts from May to August, in this period there occurs often an intense fog, also called “cacimba”, which gives the name to the season.
-Summer is very hot and humid, usually, it rains in summer, and when it rains it’s a tropical storm!
+It starts from May to August, in this period, there often occurs an intense fog, also called “cacimba,” which gives the name to the season.
+Summer is very hot and humid, usually, it rains in summer, and when it rains, it’s a tropical storm!

 7. Transit / Traffic Jam

-If you live in the suburbs, you have two solutions, you put up with between 1:30 to 3:00 every morning and every night; or you wake up early… and when we say early we mean 4 to 5 am… and only get marginal (but still) traffic.
+If you live in the suburbs, you have two solutions, you put up with between 1:30 to 3:00 every morning and every night, or you wake up early… and when we say early, we mean 4 to 5 am… and only get marginal (but still) traffic.
 As we usually say, Luanda is the true city that never sleeps, there’s always traffic!

-Finally, there are those weird jams that no one understands, we once took roughly 3 hours to make 300 meters… I just couldn’t move, there were cars everywhere.
+Finally, there are those weird jams that no one understands, we once took roughly 3 hours to make 300 meters… We just couldn’t move, there were cars everywhere.
 We were literally trapped.
 Good old times 🙂

 8. Children in Angola